AlexSTx/simple-js-tasklist/README.md

 # Vanilla Javascript Tasklist

 It's just a simple tasklist, with a kinda minimalistic design.
-There's not much to expect.
+There's nothing much to expect.

-Here are some of the most _cool_ and _innovative_ features of this taskilist:
+Here are some of the most _cool_ and _innovative_ features of this tasklist:

-- Add new tasks WOOOOW!!
-SO AMAZING!!!!!
+- Add new tasks
-- Mark tasks as finished OMGG
+- Mark tasks as finished
-- Delete tasks WOOOHOOOO
+- Delete tasks
-- Delete all tasks at once with a bin button (Ok, enough)
+- Delete all tasks at once with a bin button
 - Unfinish tasks (having to do this irl is kinda disappointing, but just in case)
 - Delete all finished tasks with a button that looks exactly the same as the other one
 - Filter the current tasks